codeking444/TemperatureCtoF/README.md

 # TemperatureCtoF
-this program is show how to convert temperature Celsius to Fahrenheit
+this program is show how to convert temperature from Celsius to Fahrenheit